ksb2311/imageri/README.md

 # imegeri

-Imageri lets you browse and manage your photos easily
+Imageri lets you browse and manage your images easily

 ## Platform